Dice (miniseries): Production

 Dice was co-produced by Cité-Amérique and Showcase Television in Canada and Box TV in the UK.
-It debuted on The Movie Network in Eastern Canada and on Movie Central in Western Canada in November 2001, and was originally aired as a six-episode season.

 The series was filmed in Montreal over 45 days from May to July 5, 2001.
 It was shot on Super 16 by DOP Jean-Pierre Trudel.
 The leading cast included British actors (Aidan Gillen from Queer as Folk and Gina McKee) as well as Canadian actors (Martin Cummins, Callum Keith Rennie, Brendan Fletcher, Mark McKinney, actor/jazz singer Dorothée Berryman, Gary Farmer), plus U.S. actor Fred Ward.
 The budget was $6 million.

 A second six-hour season was planned to be filmed in the fall of 2002 but was never shot further to production issues.

-DVD
+Release

+Broadcast

+Dice debuted on The Movie Network in Eastern Canada and on Movie Central in Western Canada in November 2001, and was originally aired as a six-episode season.

+Home media

-Dice was released in DVD in 2007 by Digital Classics DVD as a 2 x 102 mins two-parter instead of the original 6 x 34 mins episodes.
+Dice was released on DVD in 2007 by Digital Classics DVD as a 2 x 102 mins two-parter instead of the original 6 x 34 mins episodes.